 Do they provide better perks and benefits?

-Your CEO offers a pay increase, which could motivate you to stay, but only if the salary was the reason you decided to resign.
-Before you accept the counteroffer, ask yourself why your original request for a raise was declined even though your performance review was positive.
+Your CEO offers a pay increase, which could motivate you to stay.
+Before you accept the counter offer, ask yourself why your original request for a raise was declined.

-The probable reason is that your organisation wanted to pay you less than your worth.
-The CEO was perfectly aware of the value you bring, but hoped that you were less well informed.
-If you hadn’t made the first move by actively seeking or accepting a better role, they would still be taking advantage of you?
+The most likely reason is that your organisation wanted to pay you less than you’re worth.
+The CEO was perfectly aware of the value you bring, but hoped that you were less informed.
+If you hadn’t made the first move by actively seeking or accepting a better role, would they still be taking advantage of you?

-Do you want to remain with an employer who does not value who?
-One who compensates talented executives fairly only when faced with a threat to resign?
-This practice is indicative of a corporate culture that doesn’t support or reward its workforce.
+Do you want to remain with an employer who does not value you?
+One who only compensates Executives fairly when threatened with a resignation?
+This practice highlights a corporate culture that doesn’t support or reward its workforce.

-Even if you accept the counteroffer, the company will never see you in the same light.
-Your resignation will be seen as a lack of commitment, which may result in the following:
+Even if you accept the counter offer, the company will never see you in the same light.
+Your resignation can be seen as a lack of commitment, which may result in the following: